jaredly/hindley/Talking.md

 Now we have an arrow function, and we need to create a type variable for the argument `arr`; again, we don't know anything about it yet, but as the algorithm goes along, we'll unify this type variable with whatever type this variable gets *used as*.

-And here right away we have `arr` being used; getting the `length` of this variable means it must be an `Array`, although we don't know anything about the context.
+And here right away we have `arr` being used; getting the `length` of this variable means it must be an `Array`, although we don't know anything about the contents.
 No matter, we have another type variable for that.

 This `return` statement gives us our first information about what the return value of the function is; it's whatever `arr` is!
 We still don't know the type of the contents of the array, so we still have the type variable `f` there.